LeviKuhaulua/Coding-Notes/Creating GUIs/Java Swing/GUI Work/Student GUI Classwork/README.md

 2. Grading Panel will contain a vertical slider to allow user to input the grade
     - Major tick mark interval: 10
     - Minor tick mark interval: 2
-3. Output Panel will contain a JTextField that will set the text
+3. Output Panel will contain a JTextField that show the grade that user entered in the slider